 At the heart of HTC Desire 22 pro is the powerful and versatile Qualcomm Snapdragon 695 5G, and 8 GB RAM with 128 GB of storage.
 A 4520 mAh battery will keep you going all day, and HTC Desire 22 pro has fast charging, wireless charging, as well as reverse charging capabilities.

 Mastering the elements, the lightweight (205.5g) but durable chassis sports a Flowing Black colour, and has Gorilla Glass, with IP67 certification against water and dust so you never have to worry about your phone.

-Safe and secure

 Making it quick, easy and intuitive to unlock, the fingerprint scanner is embedded in the power button on the side of HTC Desire 22 pro.

+Enter new worlds

+HTC Desire 22 pro comes with some great apps to help you explore new worlds, through the VIVERSE.
+Buy digital assets like NFTs on the Market, and create your own virtual space in a new World.

-And HTC Desire 22 pro includes cryptowallet functionality, so you can store your Ethereum and Polygon-based cryptocurrency with confidence.
+And HTC Desire 22 pro includes cryptowallet functionality, so you can store your Ethereum and Polygon-based cryptocurrency with confidence with VIVE Wallet.
+The VIVE Manager app helps you to easily set-up and use devices like VIVE Flow.

 Pricing and availability